ADVANCED PLACEMENT AT NEW HARTFORD

 - AP Studio Art

 It is the expectation that students taking Advanced Placement courses at the Senior High will take the appropriate Advanced Placement Examination offered in each course.
-Money for exams is due by October 15 of each year.
+Money for exams is due in October each year.
 Students requiring monetary assistance should consult with their counselor regarding fee waiver eligibility.

 ADVANCED PLACEMENT AND HONORS GRADING